etianen/django-reversion/docs/index.rst

     admin.site.register(YourModel, YourModelAdmin)

-Whenever you register a model with ``VersionAdmin``, run ``./manage.py createinitialrevisions`` command to populate the version database with an initial set of data.
+**Important:** Whenever you register a model with django-reversion, run ``./manage.py createinitialrevisions`` command to populate the version database with an initial set of data.
 For large databases, this command can take a while to execute.

 For more information about admin integration, please read the :ref:`admin integration <admin>` documentation.

-Low Level API
+Low-level API
 -------------

 You can use django-reversion's API to build version-controlled applications.
 For more information, please read the :ref:`API <api>` documentation.